Skip to main content

 expect(json.data.__typename).toEqual("Query");

-// If you need to, you can query the DB within the context of this
+// If you need to, you can query the DB here; for example, using the

 if (rows.length !== 1) {